 We are working on a future release in Vea to count strollers separately.

 Do you have a recommended number of sensors to cover a building or strategically place those based on the data you want to gether?

 Yes, strategically placed based on the data you want to gather.
-If you’re looking to monitor occupancy in a building, you need a sensor to cover each entrance and exit (if it’s an emergency door that isn’t used, you don’t need to cover that door).
+If you’re looking to monitor occupancy in a building, you need to cover each entrance and exit (if it’s an emergency door that isn’t used, you don’t need to cover that door).
 If you want to look at where patrons are going within your library, then you’re going to need to cover different spaces, such as the children’s wing, the adult area, the makers space, or computer lab.